3 Common Pomeranian Behaviour Problems (And How To Fix Them)

 - Original Spitz ancestors were working sled dogs and watchdogs in Arctic regions

-- When miniaturised, they transitioned to companions for European ladies
+- When miniaturised, they became companions for European ladies

 - Retained the alertness and confidence of their working ancestors